MaciejR-QA/portfolio/README_EN.md

 ## About me

-I am a positive, hardworking and committed person who passionately changed my profession to become a software tester.
-The internship and ISTQB and MITC certificates support my development towards a tester.
-Although I come from a different industry, I can apply a lot of what I have learned in a new role.
-This includes working with many people in diverse teams, attention to quality, precision and an analytical approach.
-I managed processes, operated advanced systems and machines, developing technical skills, responsibility for timeliness and efficiency.
+I'm a positive, hard-working, and committed individual who passionately transitioned into software testing.
+Internships, projects (including commercial ones), certifications, and literature have supported my development as a tester.
+Although I come from a different industry, I can apply much of what I've learned to my new role.
+This includes working with multiple people in diverse teams, focusing on quality, precision, and an analytical approach.
+I've managed processes and operated advanced systems and machines, developing technical skills, responsibility for timeliness, and efficiency.
-I have long wanted to work in IT, so I am looking for opportunities to develop, especially in manual testing with the prospect of a quick transition to automation, but also in data handling and analysis, programming and working with AI.
+I've long wanted to work in IT, so I'm looking for opportunities to develop, particularly in manual testing with the prospect of quickly transitioning to automation, but also in data handling and analysis, accessibility auditing, programming, and working with AI.

 ## Certificate